Switcher.ie has achieved accreditation from the Commission for Regulation of Utilities (CRU) for the ninth year.

 The Commission for Regulation of Utilities makes sure that energy suppliers comply to a certain set of standards when they’re dealing with you.

 The CRU can also act in instances of non-compliance, so if companies are found mis-selling energy, they can be reprimanded for this.

 On top of this, the CRU can act on your behalf if you’ve made a complaint to your supplier and it hasn’t been sorted out to your satisfaction.

 In its framework document, the CRU sets out strict guidelines for energy price comparison websites like Switcher.ie.

 To ensure that price comparison websites continually meet these high standards, the CRU carries out an audit each year.
 During this audit, the CRU tests websites like Switcher.ie to ensure they are:

 They must also include all publicly available tariffs offered by licensed energy suppliers.

-In June 2019, the CRU confirmed that Switcher.ie passed the latest accreditation audit, and has achieved CRU accreditation for the sixth year running.
+In December 2020, the CRU confirmed that Switcher.ie passed the latest accreditation audit, and has achieved CRU accreditation for the seventh year running.
 Achieving this accreditation once again means that Switcher.ie continues to meet the strict guidelines set out by the CRU and is compliant with the accreditation framework.

 Speaking about the accreditation, Eoin Clarke, Managing Director of Switcher.ie, said:

 “We’re delighted to achieve CRU accreditation for the seventh year running - we take our consumer champion role very seriously and this accreditation is an important stamp of approval for us.

 “Switcher.ie’s free, independent and impartial energy price comparison tool makes switching really easy.
 It only takes around 5 minutes to compare deals and make a switch.
 The whole switch will be managed from start to finish and there won’t be any disruption to your supply.”